ssuryanarayanan/Qi-Docs/docs/Overview.md

 ##Security

-There are two types of security accounts for Qi users: Administrator and User:
+There are two types of security accounts for Qi users:

 |Account Type|Description|
 |---|---|